How B2B Companies Build Industry Authority Through Thought Leadership

 Deal size and win rate on inbound vs. outbound.
 In practice, inbound leads generated through authority content close at higher rates and at larger deal sizes than outbound-sourced leads.
 If that gap is not appearing in your pipeline, the authority content is not reaching the right audience.

 Time to close.
-Forrester's B2B Buying Study found that B2B buyers who engage with thought leadership content before entering the sales process close 25% faster.
+B2B buyers who engage with thought leadership content before entering the sales process consistently close faster than those who do not.
 Track this in your CRM.
 If thought leadership-sourced leads are not closing faster, the content is not matching buyer intent.

 Get a free SEO audit